 The report was studied by the Senate sitting as a Committee of the Whole which sat three consecutive Tuesdays in May and June 2012.
 During this review, several amendments were made and the revised Rules, as amended, were adopted by the Senate on June 19, 2012, to come into force on September 17, 2012.

 More recently, the committee has continued to study and recommend further revisions to the Rules.
-Issues address by the committee include rules surrounding: adjournment of debate (March 2013, adopted by the Senate); tributes (March 2013, not adopted); broadcasting of Senate proceedings (December 2016, adopted by the Senate); changes to the Order Paper and Notice Paper (December 2016, adopted by the Senate); recognized parliamentary groups (May 2017, adopted by the Senate); membership of the Committee of Selection (May 2017, adopted by the Senate); and to establish the Standing Committee on Audit and Oversight (November 2018, not adopted).
+Issues addressed by the committee include rules surrounding the adjournment of debate (March 2013, adopted by the Senate); tributes (March 2013, not adopted); broadcasting of Senate proceedings (December 2016, adopted by the Senate); changes to the Order Paper and Notice Paper (December 2016, adopted by the Senate); recognized parliamentary groups (May 2017, adopted by the Senate); membership of the Committee of Selection (May 2017, adopted by the Senate); and the establishment of the Standing Committee on Audit and Oversight (November 2018, not adopted).

 The committee has also taken a leading role in examining matters of parliamentary privilege.
 This included two major studies of the issue generally: A Matter of Privilege: A Discussion Paper on Canadian Parliamentary Privilege in the 21st Century (June 2015) and Parliamentary Privilege: Then and Now (June 2019).
 The committee also examined prima facie questions of privilege referred to it, including the unauthorized leak of the Auditor General’s report into Senators’ expenses.
 The committee reported on this matter in April 2017, with the report subsequently being amended by the Senate in June 2017 and adopted by the Senate.

 SELECTED LEGISLATIVE WORK